Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

-} \\ where by assuming that $K(r)$ has a profile as follows : \\
+where by assuming that $K(r)$ has a profile as follows:

-\\ in which both $K_{0}$ and $\gamma$ are parameters that need to be defined from observational data, higher orders term in $K(r)$ of equation \ref{eq:equation5.10} may be neglected, leading to the much simpler form for the density profile in function of the radial coordinate $r$ : \\
+in which both $K_{0}$ and $\gamma$ are parameters that need to be determined from observational data, higher orders term in $K(r)$ of eq. \eqref{eq:equation5.10} may be neglected, leading to the much simpler form for the density profile in function of the radial coordinate $r$:

-\\ The determination of the best form for the function $K(r)$ in order to represent the inhomogeneities of the universe we live in, will not be a subject of study in this paper and consequently, the exact form for the metric \ref{eq:equation4.9} and for the energy density \ref{eq:equation5.10} will not be defined here.\\ However, by observing inhomogeneities of our local universe the form of $K(r)$ may be easily defined upon opportune fits with the experimental data, hence the best solution for this model in order to represent our present-stage universe may be tested by incoming missions like \emph{Euclid}\cite{Euclid}. \\ {\bf
+The determination of the best form for the function $K(r)$, in order to represent the inhomogeneities of the universe we live in, will not be a subject of study in this paper and consequently, the exact form for the metric \eqref{eq:equation4.9} and for the energy density \eqref{eq:equation5.10} will not be defined here.
+However, by observing inhomogeneities of our local universe, the form of $K(r)$ may be easily defined upon opportune fits with the experimental data, hence the best solution for this model in order to represent our present-stage universe may be tested by incoming missions like \emph{Euclid}\cite{Amendola:2016saw}.